If you have been searching for homes online, then you have probably seen a few of these eye-catching titles:

 “Get free recommendations for top real estate agents in your neighborhood.”

-Referral fees are agreed without you and prior to you entering into a Representation Agreement with your real estate broker.
-When a broker receives your information from Referral Fee Network, the Referred Broker knows that a hefty referral fee must be paid once the transaction closes.
-After the signing of a contract for a transaction resulting from a referral, the Referred Broker must notify the Referral Network and inform it of the expected closing date, how much the transaction generated and how much Referred Broker received in compensation.
-These fees are hidden in the form of an excessive commission.
+Referral fees are agreed upon without you and prior to you entering into a Representation Agreement with your real estate agent.
+When an agent/broker receives your information from Referral Fee Network, the agent/broker knows that a hefty referral fee must be paid once the transaction closes.
+After the signing of a contract for a transaction resulting from a referral, the agent/broker must notify the Referral Network and inform it of the expected closing date, the transaction total, and how much Referred platform received in compensation.
+According to HomeOpenly, these fees are hidden in the form of an excessive commission.

-3. Referral fees prevent real estate brokers from competing for you and your chance to save money
+Referral platforms prevent real estate agents from competing for you and your chance to save money

-When a Referral Fee Network is paid from the agent’s final commission in the form of a referral fee, this act removes any incentive for the Referred Broker to give you their best rates.
-The reason for this is that most real estate brokers do not advertise their rates; you have to ask them what they charge.
-This means that the Referred Broker will quote you a very different price knowing that they have to part with 25%-40% of their commission.
-Moreover, it doesn’t cost anything for the Referred Broker if they miss your business – there are no upfront costs to join or use a Referral Fee Network.
+When a Referral Fee Network is paid from the agent’s final commission in the form of a referral fee, this act removes any incentive for the agent/broker to give you their best rates.
+The reason for this is that most real estate agents/brokers do not advertise their rates; you have to ask them what they charge.
+This means that the agent/broker will quote you a very different price knowing that they have to part with 25%-40% of their commission.
+Moreover, it doesn’t cost anything for the agent/broker if they miss your business – there are no upfront costs to join or use a Referral Fee Network.

 The Referred Broker has an incentive to quote you his worst rates because it yields the highest revenue without a downside.
 Economists refer to this process as reverse completion.
 Reverse competition is competition not for the consumer, but for the middle-man who steers consumers toward its network of brokers (and away from competitors).
 According to economists, reverse competition results in low quality of service and higher commissions.